biolink/biolink-model/docs/DiseaseToThingAssociationMixin.md

 ## Mixin for

- * [DiseaseToExposureAssociation](DiseaseToExposureAssociation.md) (mixin)  - An association between an exposure event and a disease
+ * [DiseaseToExposureAssociation](DiseaseToExposureAssociation.md) (mixin)  - An association between an exposure event and a disease.
- * [DiseaseToPhenotypicFeatureAssociation](DiseaseToPhenotypicFeatureAssociation.md) (mixin)  - An association between a disease and a phenotypic feature in which the phenotypic feature is associated with the disease in some way
+ * [DiseaseToPhenotypicFeatureAssociation](DiseaseToPhenotypicFeatureAssociation.md) (mixin)  - An association between a disease and a phenotypic feature in which the phenotypic feature is associated with the disease in some way.

 ## Referenced by class